 Force Download by MIME Type

-If you want every link to a certain type of file to automatically download rather than just open in your browser, use the MIME type application/octet-stream, like this:
+Want every link to a type of file to automatically download, rather than just open in your browser?
+Then, use the MIME type application/octet-stream, like this:

 AddType application/octet-stream pdf

 As before, you can include numerous file extensions:

 List of File Extensions and MIME Types – .htaccess basics

 Here’s an incomplete list of file formats and associated MIME types.
 If you manage your own website, you may already know your file types.
 Therefore, you don’t need to paste the whole list into your .htaccess file.
 But if you run a site with others who could be uploading all sorts of stuff, then yes.
 This might help to avoid any potential publishing mishaps.
 This particularly relates to file sharing or project management sites where folks are bound to be sharing lots of files.